 Memory Optimization Advisor

-The AMR tool (AMR (Analysis, Migrate and Report) Tool) informs you about which tables in your database will benefit if ported to use In-Memory OLTP.
+Transaction performance reports tool (see Determining if a Table or Stored Procedure Should Be Ported to In-Memory OLTP) informs you about which tables in your database will benefit if ported to use In-Memory OLTP.
 After you identify a table that you would like to port to use In-Memory OLTP, you can use the memory optimization advisor to help you migrate the disk-based database table to In-Memory OLTP.

 To begin, connect to the instance that contains the disk-based database table.
-You can connect to SQL Server 2008, SQL Server 2008 R2, SQL Server 2012, or SQL Server 2014 instance.
+You can connect to a SQL Server 2012 or SQL Server 2014 instance.
 However, if you wish to perform a migration operation with the advisor, you must connect to a SQL Server 2014 instance on which In-Memory OLTP functionality is enabled.
 For more information about In-Memory OLTP requirements, see Requirements for Using Memory-Optimized Tables.

 In Object Explorer, right click the table you want to convert, and select Memory-Optimization Advisor.
 This will display the welcome page for the Table Memory Optimization Advisor.

 When you click Next in the welcome page for the Table Memory Optimization Advisor, you will see the memory optimization checklist.
 Memory-optimized tables do not support all the features in a disk-based table.
 The memory optimization checklist reports if the disk-based table uses any features that are incompatible with a memory-optimized table.
 The Table Memory Optimization Advisor does not modify the disk-based table so that it can be migrated to use In-Memory OLTP.
 You must make those changes before continuing migration.
 For each incompatibility found, the Table Memory Optimization Advisor displays a link to information that can help you modify your disk-based tables.

 If you wish to keep a list of these incompatibilities, to plan your migration, click the Generate Report to generate a HTML list.